bullhorn/rest-api-docs/source/includes/entityref/_location.md

         <tr class="even">
             <td>versionID</td>
             <td>Integer</td>
-            <td>Version associated with the Location.
+            <td>LocationVersion associated with the Location.
 On GET calls, this is the ID of the current Version.
 On POST calls, this is the Version to update.</td>
             <td></td>
             <td></td>
         </tr>
         <tr class="odd">
             <td>versions</td>
-            <td>To Many Association</td>
+            <td>To-many Association</td>
             <td>LocationVersion - Versions associated with the Location.<br><br>Default fields:
                 <ul><li>id</li>
                 <li>effectiveDate</li>
                 <li>effectiveEndDate</li>